EarthScope/rover/docs/commands.md

     rover list-index IU_ANMO_00_BH? count

-will display the number of entries for all time, and any quality or smaplerate.
+displays the total number of entries for all time, data quality, and sample rate.

     rover list-index net=* begin=2001-01-01

-will list all entries in the index after the year 2000.
+lists all available data in the local repository after the year 2000.

   Note that console logging is to stderr, while the command results are listed to stdout.